valryon/valryon.github.io/_posts/2013-06-18-Using-XNA-and-Monogame-today.md

 And as a rule, I would say: **don't use Monogame on Windows**.
 No more updates doesn't mean the original framework stopped working.

+When I tried Monogame 3.0.1 for George on Windows, the game kept freezing some micro seconds and I couldn't play a mp3 song file.
+Back to XNA, everything worked fine.

 ### 2 - Use the Monogame release version

 This point can be discussed, but I recommand tu use the Monogame **installer** (at least on Windows) to get everything working: dlls, templates, dependencies…